JESUS, MARY & JOSEPH IN BETHLEHEM

 Frankly, I find the painting in the thumbnail at right more interesting (click to enlarge).
 Mary, crowned with roses (a 'rosary'?) holds the newborn Jesus in her arms.
 She crushes a serpent/dragon under her foot, and seems encased in an egg-like (an egg is a symbol of new life) ball of light - 'clothed with the sun' as in Revelations 12.
 Around her, angels swirl, some of them playing musical instruments, other holding the implements of Jesus' Passion.

 Petrus Christus, 1445

 The most flamboyant beings in this painting are the angels, gorgeously dressed and with wings glowing with colour.
 Heavenly creatures indeed.
 But poor little Jesus, unclothed and with not even a cradle in which to lie.
 No crib for his bed, indeed.

 Petrus Christus was born at the beginning of the fifteenth century at a village called Baerle in the province of North Brabant.
 He settled in the city of Bruges in 1444 and purchased his freedom of that city, becoming a master in the Guild of St Luke.
 He seems to have been the first Flemish easel-painter to introduced items of everyday life into his paintings - something for which Netherlands paintings would, in future centuries, become famous.
 He was also a very skilled worker, and his technique alone would single him out from among his contemporaries.

 Francesco di Giorgio Martini, 1460

-The intricacy of these hand-painted manuscript pages is astonishing -see the thumb-nail at right, taken from a Book of Hours produced in Belgium some time about 1450.
+The intricacy of these hand-painted manuscript pages is astonishing -see above, taken from a Book of Hours produced in Belgium some time about 1450.